Exciton-magnon transitions in the frustrated chromium antiferromagnets CuCrO2, alpha-CaCr2O4, CdCr2O4, and ZnCr2O4: Experimental Results and Discussion

-The absorption spectra in the region of the spin-forbidden $^4A_2 \rightarrow {}^2E$ and $^4A_2 \rightarrow {}^2T_1$ crystal-field excitations of CdCr$_2$O$_4$ and ZnCr$_2$O$_4$ are shown for several temperatures in Fig.~\ref{fig:detail_cco_zco}(a) and (b), respectively.
 The temperature evolution of the spectra in ZnCr$_2$O$_4$ is rather continuous and the broad absorption peaks sharpen with decreasing temperature as expected in case of phonon-assisted transitions.
 In addition, the smooth onsets of the transition bands sharpen up and below the magneto-structural transition the onset is edge-like and exhibits a very weak fine structure.
 The lowest-temperature spectrum is shown in an enlarged scale in Fig.~\ref{fig:zoom_cco_zco}(b).
-This group of narrow excitonic lines (further zoomed in the gray inset) has previously been observed by Szymczak \emph{et al.}\,and attributed to the Davydov splitting of the two lowest single-ion levels of the $^2E$ state.\cite{Szymczak80} Interestingly, very similar spectra have also been obtained and analyzed for exchange-coupled Cr$^{3+}$ pairs in non-magnetic ZnGa$_2$O$_4$.\cite{Gorkom1973} These authors identified the observed fine structure in terms of exciton-magnon processes and vibronic sidebands.
+This group of narrow excitonic lines (further zoomed in the gray inset) has previously been observed by Szymczak \emph{et al}.\ and attributed to the Davydov splitting of the two lowest single-ion levels of the $^2E$ state.\cite{Szymczak80} Interestingly, very similar spectra have also been obtained and analyzed for exchange-coupled Cr$^{3+}$ pairs doped into non-magnetic ZnGa$_2$O$_4$.\cite{Gorkom1973} These authors identified the observed fine structure in terms of exciton-magnon processes and vibronic sidebands.
 Remarkably, the obtained values for the exchange coupling constants in dilute systems are in very good agreement with the ones obtained for ZnCr$_2$O$_4$ itself.\cite{kant09a, kant10a} Above the magnetic ordering temperature this fine structure is smeared out.

-The rather broad absorption band at 15150~cm$^{-1}$ associated with $^4A_{2g}\rightarrow {}^2T_{1}$ has been suggested to stem from an exciton-magnon-phonon (EMP) transition,\cite{Szymczak80} which has recently been reported to be suppressed in fields above 400~T.\cite{Miyata2011} We traced its temperature evolution to temperatures above the CW temperature as shown in Fig.~\ref{fig:detail_cco_zco}(b) and still observe a broad maximum at the highest measured temperatures.
-This suggests that this excitation might not be governed by spin correlations, but rather correspond to a more conventional CF excitation.
+The rather broad absorption band in ZnCr$_2$O$_4$ at 15150~cm$^{-1}$ associated with $^4A_{2}\rightarrow {}^2T_{1}$ has been suggested to stem from an exciton-magnon-phonon (EMP) transition,\cite{Szymczak80} which has recently been reported to be suppressed in fields above 400~T.\cite{Miyata2011} We traced its temperature evolution to temperatures above the Curie-Weiss temperature as shown in Fig.~\ref{fig:detail_cco_zco}(b) and still observe a broad maximum at the highest measured temperatures.
+This suggests that this excitation might not be governed by spin correlations, but rather corresponds to a more conventional CF excitation.
+Note that a very recent high-magnetic field study of this frequency region in CdCr$_2$O$_4$ reports the suppression of both the fine structure around R1 and the absorption assigned to an EMP transition in analogy to ZnCr$_2$O$_4$.\cite{miyata2013}

+Concerning the excitation R3 we did not observe any narrow absorption features for CdCr$_2$O$_4$ in this region and for ZnCr$_2$O$_4$ only a rather broad feature (not shown) has been observed, which might indicate the spin-forbidden $^4A_{2}\rightarrow {}^2T_{2}$ transition.